Excerpts from Angela’s Story

 CAIT Forensic Report

 Jesse is seven years old.
-He attends Sharon Center School (SCS) and is in the first grade.
+He attends Sharon Center School and is in the first grade.

 Angela is eight years old.
-She attends SCS and is in the third grade.
+She also attends Sharon Center School and is in the third grade.
 She was recently diagnosed with a learning disability in math and is receiving services for this disability.

 Angela was seeing a therapist; however, Angela’s mother reports that the therapist stated she could not meet Angela’s needs at this time.